WNBA 101: Everything You Need to Know for Your Hot Sports Summer

 WNBA Players all wear Brittney Griner's #42 jersey during 2023 All Star game in protest.

 Players during the 2022 WNBA All Star game wear Brittney Griners’ #42 jersey in solidarity and protest while she was wrongfully detained in Russia.
-Photo by Stacy Revere/Getty Images
+(Photo by Stacy Revere/Getty Images)

-One of greatest things that sets the WNBA apart from other professional sports leagues is that it is immensely political.
 During 2020, the WNBA were crucial leaders in bringing discussions of Black Lives Matter onto the courts — leading the way for the NBA to follow suit.
-The league had a particularly prickly relationship with gay fans (and players) in its early years, but now hosts some of the most robust Pride packages on any its peers in men’s or women’s sports.
-When the Atlanta Dream were owned by a Trump-supporting Republican, Kelly Loeffler, they protested their own owner and supported her opponent, Rev. Raphael Warnock (who eventually won the seat) in the 2020 Georgia Senate race, eventually causing her to sell the team!
+When the Atlanta Dream were owned by a Trump-supporting Republican, Kelly Loeffler, they protested their own owner and supported her opponent, Rev. Raphael Warnock (who eventually won the seat) in the 2020 Georgia Senate race.
+This eventually caused her to sell the team!
 She sold them to a local real estate group including Renee Montgomery, a Black former player on the Dream herself who had sat out the 2020 season to focus on her activism.
+That’s a beautiful full circle.

-And of course, the WNBA players’ union was unrelenting and determined in their messaging last summer to keep Brittney Griner’s name in headlines and keep pressure on the Biden Administration to bring her home.
+And of course, in 2023 the WNBA players’ union was unrelenting and determined in their messaging last summer to keep Brittney Griner’s name in headlines and keep pressure on the Biden Administration to bring her home.
 Their influence could not be overstated.

 Watching WNBA games are never just about the games themselves, but it’s also about the conversations that are embedded around the games.
 With that in mind, here’s some of what people are talking about right now:

-+ Expand the League!
 This a common refrain in the weeks between the WNBA Draft and Opening Weekend, during the training camp period where players are often cut due to, among other reasons, a literal lack of available spots.
-This year only 42% (15/36) of 2023 WNBA draft picks are on rosters for the season tip off — and last year was not any better!
+This year only 36% (13/36) of 2024 WNBA draft picks are on rosters for the season tip off — and last year was not any better!
 The league cannot grow without space to let young (and often, popular!
 Fresh from large college fanbases!) players develop.
-But we can’t expand the league without also expanding its audience, which is tied to a lot sexism and capitalism and that is also why you are here today!
-To become part of that new audience, so that we can grow this league!!
+But we are knocking on the door of some BIG changes!
+In 2025, the WNBA will have its first new team since 2008, the Golden State Valkyries.
+League Commissioner Cathy Engelbert has said she’s “confident” the league will expand from its current 12 teams to 16 teams by 2028.

-+ Inequity in media coverage between Black players and white players.
 A University of Massachusetts Amherst study on the 2020 season found that Black players receive roughly half the play in media mentions as their white peers.
 After reading more than 550 articles about the WNBA posted on ESPN, CBS Sports and Sports Illustrated’s website, the researchers discovered there was an “average 52 media mentions for Black players, compared to 118 for white players.”

 And I’d like to point out, as has New York Liberty’s Jonquel Jones, that those numbers are compounded further when we are talking about gay and masc players — even though, as a majority Black league that is also nearly a quarter gay — Black gay players make up the backbone of the WNBA!
+And the debated “marketability” of Black players such as two-time WNBA champion and two-time league MVP A’ja Wilson has had more than serious whiff of racism in its undercurrent to go around.
+It also has very real economic consequences (like the ability for players to make money from endorsement deals).
+Thankfully, after a prolonged process with Nike, A’ja Wilson will soon become the first Black woman to have a signature show in nearly 15 years, and the first to have a signature shoe with Nike in over 20 years.

 (A’ja Wilson’s not gay, she’s just fun.
 But the point remains!)